Senior HR Consultant - SPHR, SHRM-SCP, CCP

 What is your greatest piece of life advice?

 Whenever I was upset about something my mother would always ask me, “what’s the worst thing that can happen?”
-Once you answer that question you realize that things aren’t usually quite as bad as you think they are.
+Once you answer that questions you realize that things aren’t usually quite as bad as you think they are.